 When computers communicate, they use Protocols.
 This protocols are designed to let computers speak in different ways for fulfilling different needs.
 Here we will have a look at three of the most popular protocols on the Internet: TCP / UDP / ICMP.

 Transmission Control Protocol or TCP is designed to make sure that both parties are speaking with each other without loosing any information.
 In this protocol the receiver will get anything the sender sends, exactly as it is sent.
-When you are downloading a program from the Internet, TCP is the best option because you need the file exactly as it is stored on the server.
-This can be a communication like this:
+When you are downloading a program from the Internet, TCP is the best option because you need the file to be downloaded exactly as it is stored on the server.
+The TCP communication is kind of like this:

 A- Are you ready?
 B- Yes A- Please share with me the file XYZ B- Ok.
 Are you ready?
 A- Yes.
 Start sending B- OK.
-This is the part 1 of XYZ A- OK I got it.
+This is the part 1 of XYZ A- OK I got it based on these criteria?
 B- Good.
 Now is it correct?
 A- Yes.
-Please send the seccond part B- OK.
-Are you ready for the seccond part?
+Please send the second part B- OK.
+Are you ready for the second part?
 A- Yes.
-B- Here comes the seccond part A- ...
+B- Here comes the second part A- ...
 B- ...

 Internet Control Messaging Protocol or ICMP is a specific purpose protocol used to check the connectivity of the servers by the